DFE-Digital/tra-digital-design-history/app/posts/manage-teacher-misconduct-referrals/2022-12-21-first-designs-for-a-minimal-viable-service.md

 We want to consider:

 - how to make it easier for caseworkers to understand what an uploaded file contains
-- how to prevent caseworkers from having to move data manually into the CRM
+- how to prevent caseworkers from having to move data manually into the TMS